NoahK101424/NoahK101424/README.md

 ## Hi there 👋
-Name: Noah Kim (he/him)
+Name: Noah Kim (he/him) --
--m
-I have taken ECS, Programming I, and AP CSA at Lane tech so far, but this is my first time using git and github!
+I have taken ECS, Programming I, and AP CSA at Lane tech so far, but this is my first time using github!
 Some hobbies I have are playing video games, reading, or hanging out with my friends.
 <!--
 **NoahK101424/NoahK101424** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.